Last Updated on by

 Are you spending a few days or a week in El Salvador?
 If the answer is yes you’ll want to consider heading to Playa El Tunco.

-If you like white sandy beaches and picturesque tropical oceanfront resorts then the chilled surf town of Playa El Tunco in El Salvador probably isn’t going to cut if for you.
+If you like white sandy beaches and picturesque tropical oceanfront resorts then the chilled surf town of Playa El Tunco in El Salvador probably isn’t going to cut it for you.

 But if you love good vibes, cheap backpacker destinations and lots of very low-key fun then El Tunco is probably a great location for you to add to your El Salvador bucket list.

-This guide covers El Tunco, El Salvador nightlife, El Tunco Hostels and the best way to spend a week in El Salvador.
+This guide covers all things Playa El Tunco including, El Tunco El Salvador nightlife, El Tunco Hostels and the best way to spend a week in El Salvador.

 Where is Playa El Tunco?

-Playa El Tunco is a small coastal town on the Pacific Coast of Central America located in El Salvador in Tamanique.
+Playa is the beach resort of the small El Salvadorian town El Tunco.
+The small coastal town is located on the Pacific Coast of Central America and located in El Salvador in Tamanique.

 Due to it’s location the sand on the beach is volcanic black and the Pacific constantly batters the shore line making it a very unique location.

-The town is simple, there’s only one actual resort and one other snazzy looking hotel but plenty of hostels for backpackers.
+The town is simple, there’s only one actual resort and one other snazzy looking hotel but there are plenty of hostels in El Tunco for backpackers.

-Due to it’s off the beaten track nature, the beachside town of El Tunco does not attract the masses, which in traveller talk means cheap and chilled, which is a language I speak fluently.
+Because of the ‘off the beaten track’ feel, the beachside town of El Tunco does not attract the masses, which in traveller talk means cheap and chilled, which is a language I speak fluently.

 El Tunco hostels